I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 With another season in the can, Stranger Things 2 revealed more backstory, introduced more elements of the Upside Down, and furthered the relationships and growth of its huge cast of characters.
 There was a lot to process and speculate, and fans were left wanting more.
-Below are 10 of my favorite elements from this season of the show.
-Hopefully, they will be able to keep these strengths going into season 3.
+Below are 10 of my favorite things about Stranger Things 2. *Warning: Spoilers ahead!*

 Hair and Wardrobe

-Again, this show reaches deep into the decade and borrows its music cues reminiscent of 80s sci-fi movies like Firestarter and even the darker moments of John Hughes movies.
-It’s electronic and brooding, sometimes scary and sometimes whimsical, but it is setting that classic 80s tone and putting you back in that world that no modern sound could pull off as well or help create that feeling of nostalgia that older viewers experience while watching the show.
+Again, this show reaches deep into the decade and borrows its music cues reminiscent of 80's sci-fi movies like Firestarter and even the darker moments in John Hughes movies.
+It’s electronic and brooding, sometimes scary and sometimes whimsical.
+But it is setting that classic 80's tone and putting you back in that world that no modern sound could pull off as well or help create that feeling of nostalgia that older viewers experience while watching the show.

 New Team Ups

 Everyone is gushing about Steve and Dustin, and it’s an uncommon pairing that is so delightful the more you think about it.

 Then, there is the Hopper and Eleven father-daughter relationship which was inevitable given their individual histories but pulled off in a genius backstory that builds this relationship in flashbacks over the course of the past year.